The Royal Australian Air Force on D-Day: Operations in the Mediterranean

 The second way the RAAF has influenced the narrative of its operation over Vietnam is that the first book on Australian air operations during the conflict, Mission Vietnam, was commissioned by the Air Force.
 Research for Mission Vietnam, written by George Odgers, the Director of Public Relations in the Department of Air, began in 1971 before Australian air operations in Vietnam ended in 1972.[11]
 The book appeared in 1974, the year before the RAAF deployed Detachment ‘S’.
 As such, it does not comprehensively capture all RAAF operations associated with the Vietnam War.
 On publication, the RAAF News was convinced that Odgers’ volume would have ‘widespread appeal’ while one 1974 review in The Canberra Times described it as ‘essential reading.’[12]
 Illustrative of its importance in shaping the narrative, Mission Vietnam will be republished by the RAAF’s History and Heritage branch.

-Beyond these volumes, discussions of RAAF operations over Vietnam have typically been left to popular accounts or memoirs, including those published under the auspicious of the Air Force’s Air and Space Power Centre and the History and Heritage Branch.[13]
+Beyond these volumes, discussions of RAAF operations over Vietnam have typically been left to popular accounts or memoirs, including those published under the auspices of the Air Force’s Air and Space Power Centre and the History and Heritage Branch.[13]
 For example, Jeff Pedrina’s account Wallaby Airlines was initially published in 2006 by the Air Power Development Centre (as ASPC was then known).
 It was recently reissued in 2023 as part of the Australian Air Campaign Series (AACS) produced by the History and Heritage Branch.[14]
-Similarly, as part of the AACS, in 2022, the History and Heritage Branch published an abridged version of Air Vice-Marshal Reed’s autobiography, Invited to a War.[15]
+Similarly, as part of the AACS, the History and Heritage Branch published an abridged version of Air Vice-Marshal Reed’s autobiography, Invited to a War, in 2022.[15]
 Reed had served in Vietnam, flying Phantoms on exchange with the USAF.
 Many of these works represent what has invariably been described as Australia’s ‘democratic’ approach to military history, which focuses on the experiences of veterans.[16]
 In this sense, every participant’s views and recollections are equal and should be heard.
 There are, however, exceptions to this democratic approach.
 For example, Steven Paget’s recent examination of the operations of No. 2 Squadron over Vietnam usefully places the challenges the RAAF faced in achieving interoperability with the USAF into context.[17]

 Aircraft_revetments_at_Phan_Rang_Air_Base_with_No._2_Squadrons_Canberras